tshadowknight/SRW_Engine_MV_Docs/how_to.md

 * Make a copy of an ability with a similar effect and place it at the end of the file.
 It should  be inserted after the closing ); of the last ability and before the }; at the end of the file.
 * Give the ability a new id by changing the first number in the definition.
 This id should always be unique.
 * Update the name, description and ability effects and activation requirements([see the general documentation for a detailed overview of all fields](https://github.com/tshadowknight/SRW_Engine_MV_Docs/blob/main/manual.md#pilot-abilities))

+### Using item boxes

+#### Setting the item box map sprite

+Set the ITEM\_BOX\_SPRITE values in Engine.conf to the desired character sheet and index.

+#### Fixed item boxes

+To add a fixed itembox use the deployItemBox plugin command.

+ex.: `deployItemBox 17 [21,22]`=> turn event 17 into an item box containing items 21 and 22.

+#### Item boxes dropped by enemies

+Use the boxDrop parameter in the addEnemy(FromObj) script command. ex.: `boxDrop: [21,22]` => the enemy will drop a box containing items 21 and 22 on death.

+To make enemies that run away drop item boxes you must use the deployItemBox plugin command manually in the script that handles the enemy running away.

+#### Make enemies steal item boxes

+Any non-friendly unit that lands on a tile with an item box will remove that item box and its contents can no longer be retrieved.
+By setting the targetBox parameter in an addEnemy(FromObj) script command that enemy will prioritize picking up the item box with the specified event id over all else.
+It will return to regular AI behavior when the box is removed from the map.

 ## Quirks